juliafmorgado/30DaysOtel/week2/day8.md

 curl http://localhost:3000/hello
 ```

 Spans print to console.
-Change `ConsoleSpanExporter` to `OTLPTraceExporter`, and they go to our backend instead. **App code unchanged.**
+If we change `ConsoleSpanExporter` to `OTLPTraceExporter`, they go to our observability platform instead. **App code unchanged.**

 ## Common misconceptions